geekodour/mogoz/content/posts/20221101162122-modular_arithmetic.md

 ## What? {#what}

 -   All integers can be expressed as 0, 1 or 2, or in modulo 3
+    -   Expressing integers in terms of their remainder when divided by 3
 -   Clock is modulo 12